Reviews You Can Rely On

 Our Verdict

 After putting dozens of products through rigorous testing, we've concluded that the Anycubic Vyper is one of the best values on the market.
 Easy to use and easier to set up, it features some surprisingly mature and innovative tech for an entry-to-mid level fused deposition model (FDM) option, making it perfect for the weekend tinkerer and the Industrial Design student looking to prototype.
 The print quality can require some correction, but once it's polished, the Vyper produces reliable prints that are painless to retrieve every time.
 All at a price point that is sure to make your wallet happy.
-See it ranked against other top products in our article on the best 3D printers.
+See it ranked against other top products in our review of 3D printers.

 REASONS TO BUY